liffiton/Gen-Ed/DEVELOPING.md

 - **__init__.py:** Defines a Flask application factory `create_app()`, called
   by Flask when run as `flask --app codehelp run`.
 This is the entry point to the entire application.
-- **schema.sql:** The schema for any application-specific tables (that are not common to all Gen-Ed applications and thus cannot be in `src/gened/schema_shared.sql`).
+- **schema.sql:** The initial schema for application-specific tables (e.g.,
+  those unique to CodeHelp).
+Used alongside `schema_common.sql` when creating a new database with `flask initdb`.
 - **helper.py:** The main help interface for students using CodeHelp.
 Routes and functions for inputting queries and viewing responses.
 - **prompts.py:** Defines the LLM prompts used by the main help interface.